Skip to main content

 Common software features include:

-• Layout parsing for tables, columns, forms, and multi-page documents.
+• Keeping tables, columns, forms, and page order clear.

-• Field extraction for names, dates, totals, clauses, entities, and line items.
+• Pulling names, dates, totals, clauses, and line items.

 Document extraction AI software types

-Document extraction AI software usually falls into one of 5 types.
+Document extraction AI software usually falls into 1 of 5 types.

 TypeWhat it meansTypical outputVerification question